How To Boost A Post On Facebook & Get More Clicks [Guide]

 Boosting posts on Facebook can be a great way to increase their visibility.
 It appears as an advert in user's feeds, and can lead to more views, more engagement, and more clicks.
 The amount you should pay for a boosted post depends on how many people you want to reach, and the number of days that you want it to be boosted.
 In this article, we'll explore everything you need to know about boosted posts—whether they're right for your business, the best types, and a step-by-step guide on how to boost a post on Facebook.

 Reaching your target audience with a Facebook boost post

 It is critical that you choose the best audience for the facebook boost post—you're paying for it after all!
 There are three types of audience groups you can reach with your boosted posts:

 - Facebook users who already like your page

 - Facebook users who like your page, as well as their friends

 - A selected audience who you choose through targeting (i.e. age group, gender, location, and interests)

 Something you need to consider is whether the people who currently like your Facebook page are your actual target audience.
 If most of your Facebook fans are your friends and their friends, they probably don’t have a genuine need for your product or service, so there’s no point in boosting a post on Facebook to that audience group.
 If this is the case, it's more profitable to target a group of Facebook users who are your ideal market, based on their age, gender, location, and interests.

 Is boosting a post on Facebook worth it?

-Boosting a post on Facebook increases the visibility of the posts you consider to be important to your audience.
+We believe it is.
+Boosting a post on Facebook increases the visibility of the content you think is important to your audience.
 The more people who like your page, the more your business is exposed to a larger number of Facebook fans.
 These fans are your potential customer base.